 \subsection{An abstract CLT}

-Our most general result is the following upper bound for the Wasserstein distance of a Poisson functional with a finite Wiener-It\^o chaos expansion and a standard Gaussian random variable.
+Our most general result is the following upper bound for the Wasserstein distance of a Poisson functional with a finite Wiener--It\^ o chaos expansion and a standard Gaussian random variable.
 To neatly formulate our results and proofs, we use the abbreviations

-for $i,j=1,\hdots,k$.
+for $i,j=1,\ldots,k$.
 Note that $R_{11}=0$ and that for $i \neq j$ the second expectation in $R_{ij}$ vanishes.

-\begin{theorem} Suppose $F \in L^ 2(\P)$ has a finite Wiener-It\^o chaos expansion of order $k$, and $N$ is a standard Gaussian random variable.
+\begin{theorem} Suppose $F \in L^ 2(\P)$ has a finite Wiener--It\^o chaos expansion of order $k$, and $N$ is a standard Gaussian random variable.
 Then

 with $R_{ij}$ and $\tilde{R}_i$ defined in (\ref{eqn:R1}) and (\ref{eqn:R2}). \end{theorem}